-Unfortunately, a lot of these fears are not only unjustified.
+Unfortunately, a lot of these fears are not unjustified.
 They are mere fabrications of your mind.
-Unfounded fears not only hold you back from reaching your true potential as a human being but also keep the human race back because it depends on you as an individual to fulfill your purpose.
+Unfounded fears not only hold you back from reaching your true potential as a human being, but they also keep the human race back because it depends on you as an individual to fulfill your purpose.

-But still, fear is even worst.
-Like COVID-19, it is highly contagious.
+Like COVID-19, fear is highly contagious.
 The people that surround you are highly susceptible to your fear.
 They share your worries, and when they realize they share your concerns, it strengthens their faith in that fear.
 Instead of one person not fulfilling their purpose, now there are two.
 The infection begins.
 Your worries will lead you both to life without…anything.
 It may not kill you today or at all, but it kills the opportunities not taken, it kills true happiness, it kills purpose, it kills success.
 When that fear spreads, it becomes an infectious disease.